smarunich/llm-d-inference-sim/README.md

 - `tokenizers-cache-dir`: the directory for caching tokenizers
 - `hash-seed`: seed for hash generation (if not set, is read from PYTHONHASHSEED environment variable)
 - `zmq-endpoint`: ZMQ address to publish events
-- `failure-injection-rate`: probability (0-100) of injecting failures when in failure mode, optional, default is 10
-- `failure-types`: list of specific failure types to inject (rate_limit, invalid_api_key, context_length, server_error, invalid_request, model_not_found), optional, if empty all types are used

 In addition, as we are using klog, the following parameters are available:
 - `add_dir_header`: if true, adds the file directory to the header of the log messages